Skullfox/smf2mush/README.md

 # smf2mush
-A class for the mushraider for smf login
+A class for http://mushraider.com/ to support a SMF forum login

 Place the smf2mush.php on your webserver and change the config stuff on top.